VAPC/RockParade-API/README.md

 How to run server
 =================
-1. Inside project directory run `vagrant up --provider=docker`
+1. Inside project directory run `vagrant up`
 2. Wait untill environment builds.
 It may take several minutes at the first time.
 3. App will be available at http://127.0.0.1 once built.

+* To update composer dependencies or run migrations run `vagrant provision`

 API documentation
 =================